VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 <a id='SAkanthaiAct4'></a>

 *Hesperos* will cast the next **Akanthai: Act 4** followed by **Searing Stream**.
 Heal up during **Wreath of Thorns** cast.
-Everyone has to wait for the second **Searing Stream** to recieve heals, then based on their *Thorn*:
+Everyone has to wait for the second **Searing Stream** to receive heals, then based on their *Thorn*:

 + **Dark IV** players will move into the next clockwise *Thorn* in order to soak the **Thunder III**.
 + **Water III** players will to the opposite *Thorn* and one *Thorn* clockwise.
 The tethers will break and won't cleave anyone.
 <img class='soloImg' src='{{ page.imagePath | append: 'act4.jpg' }}'>

-Afterward, everyone must regroup South to get healed and break the **Dark IV** tethers in sequencially, starting from North in a clockwise manner.
+Afterward, everyone must regroup South to get healed and break the **Dark IV** tethers sequentially, starting from North in a clockwise manner.
 Remember to always be away from the *Thorn* that is triggered to avoid the **Fire IV** AoE.

 All tethers has to be broken before **Ultimate Impulse** cast reach 60%, heal and mitigate accordingly.
 </div>